mrzResearchArena/PyFeat-2.x/README.md

 &nbsp;

 ### 1. How does it works? or, What is the primary goal of the package?
-We incorporated state-of-the-art of feature groups for DNA, RNA, and protein sequence. `PyFeat-2.x` takes FASTA file (anyName.fasta, anyName.fa, anyName.txt) as an input with some parameters for a specific type of sequences; produces the features as NumPy array format (~.npy).
+We incorporated a bunch of state-of-the-art feature groups for DNA, RNA, and protein sequence. `PyFeat-2.x` takes FASTA file (anyName.fasta, anyName.fa, anyName.txt) as an input with some parameters for a specific type of sequences; produces the features as NumPy array format (~.npy).

 &nbsp;